• kyrylo 6 months ago

 I have always looked at Rails with love, but since I mainly build heavy client side SPA apps behind a login it has never been a good choice for me.

-• Lio a day ago
+• Lio 6 months ago

 I've done both.
 One of the really fun things with Rails 8 is getting PWAs out of the box and using Hotwire for Native apps with not much more work.